Renters’ Rights and Evictions

 A landlord cannot remove you from a rental property without a final judgment of possession signed by the judge.
 The final judgement is a legal document, issued by the court, that can be enforced by the police.
 During an eviction process in court, you have the right to be heard by the judge, as long as you:

 - File your Answer/Response to the Eviction Summons within 5 days after you receive it, and

 - Deposit the amount of rent you agree that you owe into the Court Registry.

-If you do not agree with the amount of rent that is due, you have the right to ask a court to decide about the amount of rent owed, but you must defend yourself by filing an Answer/Response in court within 5 days from the date you receive the Eviction Summons .
+If you do not agree with the amount of rent that is due, you have the right to ask a court to decide about the amount of rent owed.
+You can do so by filing a Motion to Determine Rent within 5 days from the date you receive the Eviction Summons .

 WHAT DO YOU NEED TO DO?